Hoot Hoot! Call For 1st Order Discount 626-412-1200

 • Gold finish remains most popular for detective and supervisor badges

-• Average custom badge order includes 2-3 different rank variations
+• Average badge order includes 2-3 different rank variations

 • Departments typically reorder badges every 5-7 years for wear replacement

-The custom badge ordering process has become streamlined thanks to digital design tools and online ordering systems.
-Most departments can complete their entire badge order without ever leaving their office, though many manufacturers still offer phone support and in-person consultation for larger orders.
+The badge manufacturing process has become streamlined thanks to digital design tools and online ordering systems.
+Most departments can complete their entire badge process without leaving their office, though many manufacturers still offer phone support and in-person consultation for larger orders.

-Start by selecting shapes, adding text, incorporating seals, and choosing finishes.
-Upload your department seal or emblem, add badge numbers and officer names, and experiment with different design elements until you achieve the desired appearance.
-Many departments find it helpful to reference campus safety badges or chaplain credentials for design inspiration.
+The process starts by selecting shapes, adding text, incorporating seals, and choosing finishes.
+Departments upload their seal or emblem, add badge numbers and officer names, and experiment with different design elements until they achieve the desired appearance.

 Step 2: Review and Approve

-Once you’ve created your design, you’ll receive a digital proof showing exactly how your badges will look.
-Review this proof carefully, checking for correct spelling, accurate badge numbers, and proper seal reproduction.
+Once the design is created, a digital proof shows exactly how the badges will look.
+This proof should be reviewed carefully, checking for correct spelling, accurate badge numbers, and proper seal reproduction.
 Many departments have multiple stakeholders review the proof before approval to catch any potential errors.

 Quality Standards and Materials